smartvid-io/smartvid-challenge/README.md

 ```
 pip install virtualenvwrapper
 ```
-Put the follwing in you .bash_profile file and restart your terminal:
+Put the follwing in your `~/.bash_profile` file and restart your terminal:
 ```
 # Set up virtualenv
 export WORKON_HOME=~/.virtualenvs